RECOMMENDATIONS FOR

 IDENTIFY PLANNumerous ontologies have been developed for cultural heritage and humanities disciplines in recent years.
 Before creating your own ontology from scratch, examine existing ones to evaluate whether and how they could serve your research needs.
 This approach not only speeds up development but also results in a more robust final product.

-- Domain-relevant models, ontologies and vocabularies, used on a national and international level: CIDOC-CRM, FOAF, schema.org, Dublin Core, LRMOO, DataCite, DCAT, SPAR Ontologies, and ArCO.
+- Domain-relevant models, ontologies and vocabularies, used on a national and international level: CIDOC-CRM, FOAF, Schema.org, Dublin Core, LRMOO, DataCite, DCAT, SPAR Ontologies, and ArCO.

 - To explore existing models, use the LOV (Linked Open Vocabularies) database, BARTOC (Basic Registry of Thesauri, Ontologies and Classifications) or the H-SeTIS (Heritage – Semantic Tools and Interoperability Survey) database specific for the heritage domain.